Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Mathematical Formulation

-The classical OPF problem is restructured and reformulated into a problem Hamiltonian that can be solved using quantum and digital annealers.
-It is composed of the objective term, $H_{\text{obj}}$, as defined in \cref{eq:H_obj}, along with the inequality constraint terms, $H_{\text{const}}$, and the quality constraint term, $H_{\text{cost}}$, as defined in \cref{eq:H_const,eq:H_cost}, respectively.
+We restructure the OPF formulation into a problem Hamiltonian, including the objective term, $H_{\text{obj}}$, as defined in \cref{eq:H_obj}, along with the inequality constraint terms, $H_{\text{const}}$, and the quality constraint term, $H_{\text{cost}}$, as defined in \cref{eq:H_const,eq:H_cost}, respectively.